Fufufafa: Chilli pari connection

 Further investigation revealed that fufufafa had a history of making inappropriate and sexually suggestive comments towards several celebrities, often focusing on the physical attributes of the individuals targeted.
 For one notable instance, fufufafa made crude remarks on wanting to touch Syahrini, a well-known Indonesian singer, and actress, which were received by netizens as highly inappropriate and sexist.
 Similarly, Cinta Laura, Nadia Mulya, Bella Shofie, and many other celebrities was subjected to comments that objectified them.
 It is not known for sure how many victims of the comments that harassed the fufufafa account.
 However, due to the findings, the fufufafa account continued to fuel public criticism.
-The keyword "susu" (milk) was also trending and had been discussed 17 thousand times on X (formerly twitter), with it referring to fufufafa's repeated usage of the word in many of his sexual comments.
+The keyword "susu" (milk) was also trending and had been discussed 17 thousand times on X (formerly Twitter), with it referring to fufufafa's repeated usage of the word in many of his sexual comments.
 It was reported that the Formspring account "raka gnarly", infamous for posting sexual comments on the site, was also allegedly owned by Gibran.

 There are also other connections on Twitter connecting Gibran and his various accounts.
 Kaesang Pangarep, brother of Gibran, once wished the latter a "happy birthday" message on Twitter using the handle '@rkgbrn'.
 Another proof that Raka Gnarly is suspected of being Gibran is his writing replying to the comment of the account '@alvindropdead' on 12 August 2009, asking on where his college is.
 Raka Gnarly then reveals that he was at 'MDIS'.
 MDIS being an abbreviation of the Management Development Institute of Singapore where Gibran graduated in 2022.
-Another twitter user by the handle '@UmiAbabil' refers to the '@rkgbrn' and Chilli Pari catering account as 'Gibran' multiple times along the course of 2012 to 2013.
+Another Wwitter user by the handle '@UmiAbabil' refers to the '@rkgbrn' and Chilli Pari catering account as 'Gibran' multiple times along the course of 2012 to 2013.
 The Twitter account @Chilli_Pari has been associated with Gibran through multiple interactions.
 Kaesang Pangarep referred to himself as Chilli Pari's "Younger brother", with the Chili Pari account revealed that Kaesang had a habit of wanting to asks for money transfers.
 Celebrity chef Arnold Poernomo also sent a "Get well soon" message to the account in July 2021, addressing Gibran during his recovery from COVID-19.
 The Directorate General of Taxes once also tagged Kaesang and Chilli Pari in their post in wanting to have a reunion in their office.
 Additionally, The Partai Solidaritas Indonesia twitter account once also tagged Chilli Pari for congratulating the birth Gibran's second son.
 Even former Indonesian President Joko Widodo also publicly acknowledged the account in March 2019, calling for unity between his sons, Kaesang and Gibran, in response to an exchange between Chilli Pari and Kaesang's business rivalry.
 At one point in 2015 when a user noted that the Chilli Pari account cannot be owned by Gibran and must be owned by several admins, the Chilli Pari account personally dismisses such claims.
 Overall confirming the links between Chilli Pari and Gibran.